toneflix/vue-component-pack/packages/vue-auth/README.md

 ### Inline Mode Usage

-The `useInlineAuth` composable extends and shares all methods that are available from the `useAuth` composable.
+The `useInlineAuth` composable extends and shares all methods that are available from the `useAuth` composable and is the recommended way to use the plugin.

 **SomeLoginPage.vue**